Optical character recognition

 Early versions needed to be trained with images of each character, and worked on one font at a time.
-Advanced systems capable of producing a high degree of recognition accuracy for most fonts are now common, and with support for a variety of digital image file format inputs.
+Advanced systems capable of producing a high degree of accuracy for most fonts are now common, and with support for a variety of image file format inputs.
 Some systems are capable of reproducing formatted output that closely approximates the original page including images, columns, and other non-textual components.

 History

 Early optical character recognition may be traced to technologies involving telegraphy and creating reading devices for the blind.
 In 1914, Emanuel Goldberg developed a machine that read characters and converted them into standard telegraph code.
 Concurrently, Edmund Fournier d'Albe developed the Optophone, a handheld scanner that when moved across a printed page, produced tones that corresponded to specific letters or characters.

 In the late 1920s and into the 1930s, Emanuel Goldberg developed what he called a "Statistical Machine" for searching microfilm archives using an optical code recognition system.
-In 1931, he was granted USA Patent number 1,838,389 for the invention.
+In 1931, he was granted US Patent number 1,838,389 for the invention.
 The patent was acquired by IBM.